 Contacting us and resolving your privacy issues

-When making a privacy complaint please provide our Privacy Officer with full details of your complaint and any supporting documentation.
+- When making a privacy complaint please provide our Privacy Officer with full details of your complaint and any supporting documentation.

-Our Privacy Officer will endeavour to:
+- Our Privacy Officer will endeavour to:

-provide an initial response to your query or complaint within 15 business days, and
+- provide an initial response to your query or complaint within 15 business days, and

-investigate and attempt to resolve your query or complaint within 30 business days or such longer period as is necessary and notified to you by our Privacy Officer.
+- investigate and attempt to resolve your query or complaint within 30 business days or such longer period as is necessary and notified to you by our Privacy Officer.

 - If you are dissatisfied with the outcome of your complaint, you may refer the complaint to: